Beyond Teal : The Androgynous Organisation (T.A.O.)

 • Emotional agility : capacity to express both sadness (connection and empathy) and anger (separation and clear boundaries) in a healthy way.

 This 2 dimensional approach is useful at first, but limited.
-For, more precision & impact, discover the 4 polarities approach, inspired by the work of Genia Haddon presented here by Charles Eisenstein (2007).
+For, more precision & impact, let’s have a look at this 4 polarities models, inspired by the work of Genia Haddon presented here by Charles Eisenstein (2007).

 TAO Level 2 : from two to four polarities